 It’s no secret that American schools have a problem with overcrowding.
-With enrollment and graduation on the rise at the college level, it presents many schools with an age old problem: Where are we going to put all of these students?
+With enrollment and graduation on the rise at the college level, it presents many schools with an age-old problem: Where are we going to put all of our students?

 And another leading up to the deck.

 Inside, the classrooms featured state-of-the-art infrastructure to support the banks of computers, projectors, and other technology vital to a modern education setting.
 The facility also featured full service restrooms.

 And best of all it was up and running in time for students to return to class!